How does someone become a resident?

 Avivo Village receives individuals through a closed referral process and is designed specifically for people living unsheltered and not using emergency shelters.
 We are working with community street outreach teams on referring unsheltered individuals who have been long-time street outreach clients.
 Adult Shelter Connect manages a separate referral pool for Avivo Village as it works with street outreach teams.

 What restrictions might limit eligibility?

-Individuals must be experiencing unsheltered homelessness.
+Individuals must be experiencing unsheltered homelessness and are not using the emergency shelter system.
 Avivo Village has a low-barrier shelter approach.
 One of our primary priorities is safety.
 It’s really important that everyone is safe to themselves and to the community.